 We have inspiring views of Mt.
 Pisgah and the Cascade Mountains to the east

 Between 11:15–12:15 the gymnasium doubles as a cafeteria.
 Upper School eats first, while the younger children are at recess.

 Hot meals are catered by the Lane Community College Culinary Arts Program.

 Some students bring a packed lunch from home and we do have microwaves if a child needs to heat up a meal.
 For children with allergies, we have peanut-free tables and spaces.

 Max.
 16 students per class

 We are immensely proud of our foreign language program.
 We offer three language tracks for students to follow:

 Starting with kindergarten, students visit each language class twice a week.
-Once a student reaches 3rd grade, he or she chooses one of the languages to focus on exclusively.
-In 3rd grade and beyond, students will be split into three groups of ability.
-There may be only four to six students in any given class and the teachers can treat them as individuals and tailor lesson plans accordingly.
+Once a student reaches 3rd grade, he or she gets to choose one of the languages to focus on exclusively.
+There may be only four to six students in any given language class and the teachers can treat them as individuals and tailor lesson plans accordingly.
 The children will get the attention they need, and our highly qualified staff brings newcomers up to speed quickly.